What, how, and why: Safety observations and examples

 Employee: We use a detector to check if there are gas concentrations that are unsafe to work in.
 If there are, we would have to contact safety and our supervisor on shift, but I haven’t had to do that yet.

 Supervisor: Got it.
-When you’re done cleaning everything, how is the tank put back online?
+When you’re done cleaning everything, how do you put the tank back online?

-Employee: So, after cleaning is done, we remove the locks and tags off the machinery, and we remove the bonding and grounding equipment.
+Employee: So, after we finish cleaning, we remove the locks and tags off the machinery, and we remove the bonding and grounding equipment.
 Then if everything’s good to go, we start back up.

 Supervisor: Awesome.
 Thanks for running through that with me, as far as I can tell we hit all the main points.
 Is there anything else you’re concerned about safety-wise for this task that we didn’t address?
 Just to reassure you, you won’t get in trouble for speaking up.